VariantSync/DiffDetective/README.md

 </dependency>
 ```

-If you prefer to just use a jar file, you can find a jar file with all dependencies in `DiffDetective/target/diffdetective-2.0.0-jar-with-dependencies.jar` (again, the version number might be different).
+If you prefer to just use a jar file, you can find a jar file with all dependencies at `DiffDetective/target/diffdetective-2.0.0-jar-with-dependencies.jar` (again, the version number might be different).
 You can (re-)produce this jar file by either running `mvn package` or `mvn install` within you local clone of DiffDetective.

 > Disclaimer: Setup tested with maven version 3.6.3.